-The goal of personal change is complete Autonomy.
+The goal of personal change is complete freedom.
 Its about becoming who we truly are, rather who we think we are supposed to be.

-At the most fundamental level, sobriety affords us the first time to get to know who we really are.
+At the most fundamental level, sobriety affords us the first time to get to know ourselves - to stop avoiding, deflecting or hiding from life.

-In sobriety, it is essential to get to know who we are so that we can be true to our highest values & beliefs.
+In sobriety, it is essential to get to know what we believe in so we can be true to our highest values & beliefs.